Arc-Computer/CL-Bench/docs/reply-case-study.md

 **Date:** November 11, 2025

-**Prepared by:** Arc Intelligence Jarrod Barnes
+**Prepared by:** Arc Intelligence

 ## Executive Summary

-This joint evaluation between Reply and Arc Intelligence was conducted to test whether inference-time continual learning and on-policy distillation can meaningfully improve reliability and efficiency in state-modifying enterprise systems, such as the CRM workflow built by Reply and recreated by Arc.
+This joint evaluation between Reply and Arc Intelligence was conducted to test whether inference-time continual learning and on-policy distillation can meaningfully improve reliability and efficiency in state-modifying enterprise systems, such as the CRM workflows.

 The study replicated a real production environment currently achieving ~78–81% reliability, providing a realistic and sample testbed for continual learning under the same task complexity, schema, and data constraints faced in client deployments.